 Mutorashanga Quarry is an old mine that is about 110km out of Harare.
 Many go there to braai and swim.
 You can also go scuba diving there.
 If you’re in Zimbabwe, find out how you can learn how to dive here.
 There are many myths surrounding this mystical green pool, but I can assure you, there’s nothing scary in the water!
 In this article, I’ll take you through a packing list to ensure you have an amazing day trip.
+Entrance is free and you can take little children there as well.

 It’s really important that you stay hydrated as you’ll be in the sun most of the time.
 Carry enough drinking water for the day.
 At least 1,5 litres per person.